jpwong0316/wi21-cse110-lab4/part1/part1.md

 19. \[6,8,10] is the result.
 In the loop of the modifyArray function, when pushing a new value to newArr, it will callback to doSomething with inputs array\[i] and function(x). doSomething will add 2 to array\[i] and then callback to function(x), which performs the operation x\*2.
 This final result is then pushed to newArr.
     For inputs \[1,2,3], we get results \[6,8,10] after the function finishes.

+21. The output is 1, 4, 3, 2.
+1 and 4 are output first because they do not have a timeout set on them.
+Even though 3 has a timeout of 0 it still is output after
+    1 and 4 which do not have timeouts.
+2 is printed out last because it has a 1000 ms timeout.